RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/3-Workflow/4-Guides/troubleshooting-workflows/troubleshooting-workflows.md

 For more granular troubleshooting, a process run can be "rolled back" to a specific point in the flow diagram.
 This is useful for testing different branches of a diagram, or to skip earlier elements such as **User Tasks**.

-To roll back a process run:
+To rollback a process run:

-1. Select the element where you would like to process run to return to
+1. Select the element where you would like the process run to return to

 2. In the **Command Strip**, select the **Rollback to X** button